souhailaS/APIcture/README.md

 # WEB-API-EVOLUTION-VISUALIZATIONS-CLI
-## What is apivol?
+## What is APICT?
-The apivol tool is a command-line interface (CLI) tool designed to provide visualization support for understanding the evolution of Web APIs.
+The apict tool is a command-line interface (CLI) tool designed to provide visualization support for understanding the evolution of Web APIs.
 It enables users to generate insightful visualizations that highlight changes, version upgrades, and metrics associated with API development and evolution.
 The tool is particularly useful for tracking and analyzing the history of OpenAPI specifications stored in a Git repository, but it also supports generating visualizations directly from code repositories without OpenAPI descriptions.

-## How to Use apivol?
+## How to Use apict?
-To use the apivol tool, follow these steps:
+To use the apict tool, follow these steps:

-Install the apivol tool using `npm install apivol` <span style="color: red;"> [still not available publicly yet] an initial version will be there soon</span>
+Install the apict tool using `npm install apict` <span style="color: red;"> [still not available publicly yet] an initial version will be there soon</span>

- 1. Run the `apivol` command followed by the desired subcommand to generate the desired visualizations.
+ 1. Run the `apict` command followed by the desired subcommand to generate the desired visualizations.
 The available subcommands include:

-   - `apivol <spec-path>`: Generates the visualizations for the OpenAPI specification located at the specified path.
+   - `apict <spec-path>`: Generates the visualizations for the OpenAPI specification located at the specified path.
-   - `apivol changes <spec-path>`: Focuses specifically on changes localization.
+   - `apict changes <spec-path>`: Focuses specifically on changes localization.
-   - `apivol versioning <spec-path>`: Analyzes version upgrades versus changes types.
+   - `apict versioning <spec-path>`: Analyzes version upgrades versus changes types.
-   - `apivol metrics`: Generates visualizations for API metrics.
+   - `apict metrics`: Generates visualizations for API metrics.

 1. Specify any additional options or flags to customize the visualization output, such as the desired format (e.g., PDF, SVG, interactive HTML).

 ### Metrics Options

-When using the `apivol metrics` subcommand, you have the option to select specific API size metrics that you want to visualize the evolution of over time.
+When using the `apict metrics` subcommand, you have the option to select specific API size metrics that you want to visualize the evolution of over time.

 There are a set of available options of the `metrics` subcommand :